voussoir/reddit/README.md

     import getpass
     PASSWORD = getpass.getpass("Password: ")

-Then you will be asked to type in your bot's password when it starts using the [getpass module](https://docs.python.org/2/library/getpass.html#getpass.getpass).
-For additional security, you can put
+Then you will be asked to type in your bot's password when it starts, using the [getpass module](https://docs.python.org/2/library/getpass.html#getpass.getpass).

-    del PASSWORD

-immediately after `r.login()` so that the password variable is nowhere in the namespace.

 Alternatively, for automated and semi-secure password storage, see Bot.py